kbedros9090/ShaftDynamicsSimulatorProject/README.md

 - Visualize MATLAB & Simulink results together
 2. animateShaftFace.m
 - Animates the end view of the rotating shaft with a pointer
-- Synchronizes MATLAB and Simulink simulation outputs for visual comparison
+- Synchronizes MATLAB and Simulink simulation outputs
 3. rotationalFunction.m
 - MATLAB function that solves the shaft dynamics numerically
-- Generates plots of angular position for comparison with Simulink results
+- Generates plots of angular position
 4. rotationalODE.m
 - Defines the system of ordinary differential equations (ODEs) for a simple rotating disc
-- Used by rotationalFunction.m for numerical integration
+- Used by rotationalFunction.m
 5. shaftSimulator.m
 - Runs the Simulink model from MATLAB
 - Extracts angular position plots angular motion in the App Designer
 6. rotationalMotionSimulation.slx
 - Simulink model of the rotating shaft system
-- Generates angular position/velocity outputs for comparison with MATLAB
+- Generates angular position/velocity outputs
 7. userinput.m
 - Utility function to access numeric field values from the App Designer GUI

 ## Simulink Model
    - The Simulink model represents the shaft as a physical system with torsional inertia, damping, and applied torque.
    - It runs without friction to provide a baseline comparison to the MATLAB simulation (which includes friction).
-   - All inputs, such as applied torque and shaft properties, are linked to the GUI so the user can modify them dynamically.
+   - All inputs, such as applied torque and shaft properties, are linked to the GUI.
    - The simulation outputs angular displacement over time, which is synchronized with the MATLAB results in the GUI animation.

 ## Installation / Setup